The ‘Norwegian Method’ Of Endurance Training, Explained

 How to Apply the Norwegian Training Approach

-Remember that if you do not have the ability to do all of the testing that typically is integral to the Norwegian approach, you can still replicate the general schema of the Norwegian method of training with modifications.
+Remember that if you are unable to do all of the testing that is typically integral to the Norwegian approach, you can still replicate the general schema of the Norwegian method of training with modifications.

 Just bear in mind that your ability to properly assess intensity level and track progress with scientific specificity will be compromised, but there are workarounds.